-SPLIT - UP COMPONENT K LEVEL MARKS TOTAL MARKS Assignments: A student is expected to submit three assignments (includes one e-assignment) on any topic relevant to her К3 10 course as directed by her course instructor based on the assignment schedule provided at the beginning of the semester for every course.
+SPLIT - UP COMPONENT K LEVEL MARKS TOTAL MARKS Assignments: A student is expected to submit three assignments (includes one e- assignment) on any topic relevant to her course as directed by her course instructor К3 10 based on the assignment schedule provided at the beginning of the semester for every course.
 K6 - Create level assignments will be appreciated.
 Marks will be awarded based on K4 10 Average of 3 assignments concept clarification and justification on the task.
 Average marks of the three assignments are considered in this case.
 A student can score a maximum of 10 marks from assignments.
 (1 assignment - online submission of e-assignment, K6 level assignments will be appreciated.
 K5 10 30/3 = 10 CIA Seminar: A student shall handle a seminar on any topic relevant to her course as directed by her course instructor for which marks shall be awarded based on concept clarification and justification on the task.
-A student can score a maximum of 5 marks for her seminar.
-K2 5 50 Others: A student will be evaluated during the semester on her participation in class, case studies presentation, field work, field survey, group discussion, term paper, participation in workshop/conference, presentation of papers in conferences, surprise / informed quizzes from the respective courses that maybe conducted online / offline with simple multiple choice questions, report / content writing, etc. Average marks in these activities will fetch her a maximum of 5 marks.
+A student can score a maximum of 5 marks for her seminar. to her course as directed or for which marks shall concept clarification and k.
+A student can score a K2 5 5 50 Others : A student will be evaluated during the semester on her participation in class, case studies presentation, field work, field survey, group discussion, term paper, participation in workshop/conference, presentation of papers in conferences, surprise / informed quizzes from the respective courses that maybe conducted online / offline with simple multiple choice questions, report / content writing, etc. Average marks in these activities will fetch her a maximum of 5 marks.
 K1 - K5 5

 SPLIT - UP COMPONENT K LEVEL MARKS TOTAL MARKS CIA I and CIA II tests: A student will be evaluated during the semester in Two CIA tests that would be conducted as per the schedule approved by the academic head.
 Average of the two tests will be considered in this category.
 K1 - K5 20 Model Exam: A student has to appear for the MODEL EXAM that would be conducted as per the schedule approved by the academic head.
 Appearance for MODEL EXAM is mandatory for ESE appearance.
-10 i) For CIA Tests - 1 Hour test:
+K.) 10 i) For CIA Tests - 1 Hour test:

-^{} Appearance for at least one CIA component is mandatory.
+Appearance for at least one CIA component is mandatory.